-- Century experienced remobilisation during diagenesis and deformation.
-Field observations and modelling results document widespread remobilisation of sulphides. - Systematic patterns in 100 m-scale zonation between siltstones and shales suggests that late diagenetic to syntectonic remobilisation of pre-existing sulphides was more important than introduction of new sulphides to the total system during deformation.
-If the syntectonic (re)mobilisation involved a significant component of additional introduction of ore, we cannot easily explain why we have patchy depletion of Pb-Zn in the shales. - The secondary redistribution of sulphides is a result of later reactivation of northeast, northwest and east-west oriented faults, probably during the Isan Orogeny. - The timing of the primary km-scale zoning is constrained by 3D observations, geomechanical modelling, theoretical permeability considerations, and field constraints.
-We suggest that the km-scale zoning at Century predates compaction and overpressuring. - Spatial, numerical and theoretical modelling suggest that Century is syngenetic, with further diagenesis and deformation producing metre to 100 m scale

-(re)mobilisation.
-The timing of the broad scale zoning best matches an exhalative origin with hydrothermal venting and brine pool formation, in conjunction with sub-seafloor replacement that was a minor contributing factor to ore genesis.
+- (1) Century experienced remobilisation during diagenesis and deformation.
+Field observations and modelling results document widespread remobilisation of sulphides. - (2) Systematic patterns in 100 m-scale zonation between siltstones and shales suggest that late diagenetic to syntectonic remobilisation of pre-existing sulphides was more important than introduction of new sulphides to the total system during deformation.
+If the syntectonic (re)mobilisation involved a significant component of additional introduction of ore, we cannot easily explain why we have patchy depletion of Pb-Zn in the shales. - (3) The secondary redistribution of sulphides is a result of later reactivation of northeast, northwest, and east-west oriented faults, probably during the Isan Orogeny. - (4) The timing of the primary km-scale zoning is constrained by 3D observations, geomechanical modelling, theoretical permeability considerations, and field constraints.
+We suggest that the km-scale zoning at Century predates compaction and overpressuring. - (5) Spatial, numerical, and theoretical modelling suggest that Century is syngenetic, with further diagenesis and deformation producing 1-100 m-scale (re)mobilisation.
+The timing of the broad-scale zoning best matches an exhalative origin with hydrothermal venting and brine pool formation, in conjunction with sub-seafloor replacement that was a minor contributing factor to ore genesis.